 I was an early and avid reader but didn’t expect to become a writer.
-Looking things up in books fascinated me and at ten I expected to have a career in research.
+Looking things up in books fascinated me and I expected to have a career in research.
 Aged ten, I won a governor’s scholarship to grammar school.
 How scary those first weeks were in what seemed to me a daunting community of huge people, for I was small for my age as well being as a year younger than my class.
 The school had a forward-thinking head.
 She initiated occasional academic subject exhibitions that I found very exciting.
 Although I wasn’t there very long, that time and the radical ideas about learning have always stayed with me.
 However, I’d been early trained as a dancer and against stiff opposition from the head teacher, my mother moved me from the grammar to a performing arts school.
-Although devastated to leave the lessons and the friends I was thoroughly enjoying, the new school, Arts Educational was wonderful too (if not academically).
-I loved every art form, especially Drama, and relished the top-notch professional teaching we received in every class from classical ballet to syncopated tap to improvisation in drama to Shakespearian study.
+Although devastated to leave the lessons I was thoroughly enjoying, the new school, Arts Educational, was wonderful too (if not academically!).
+I loved every art form, especially Drama, and revelled in the top-notch professional teaching we received in every class from classical ballet to syncopated tap to improvisation in drama to Shakespearian study.

-Now retired, I create characters, and understand and hear them instead.
-I relish complexities and quirkiness in characters of all ages.
-Imaginary characters are better to write about than real-life ones: there is more freedom to develop their history.
-I avoid autobiographical writing.
-My characters are not people I knew, let alone know.
+Now retired, I create characters instead.
+I enjoy complexities and quirkiness in characters whether very young or adult.
+For me, imaginary characters are preferable to real-life ones: there is more freedom to develop their history.
+I avoid autobiographical writing and my characters are not people I knew, let alone know.

-As for my avatar, I prefer using it to a mug-shot.
-This is the first time I’ve put a photo on line.
-Most of my material is identified by my avatar ‘Girl Before Word Processor (with thanks to Picasso)’ created by my second son, Neil.
+As for my avatar, I prefer using this to a mug-shot.
+‘Girl Before Word Processor’ (with thanks to Picasso) was created by my second son, Neil.
 It has two faces.
 They represent my two selves, the serious and the irreverent.
 They could also refer to the watcher and the seen, the inner and the outer person.
-Highly relevant to a psychologist you might say.
+Highly relevant to a psychologist, perhaps.